DavidSanwald/bitcoinchart-hooks-api/README.md

+#Chart Experiments

-# Experiments with minimalist chart styles inspired by Edward Tuffte while checking out the new Hooks API
+Some experiments with extremely, minimalist chart styling inspired by Edward Tufte while exploring the capabilities of React's novel Hooks API.

 ![WIP](/screen_recording.gif)

-Have a look at the current iteration [Current State](https://create-react-app-kzc6j68mr.now.sh)
+Have a look at the current iteration [current iteration](https://create-react-app-kzc6j68mr.now.sh)